Menu Close

 1. Tap out of extreme dieting

-Not only are restrictive ‘fad’ diets often unhealthy for your body, but being extremely ‘strict’ with your eating or skipping meals may encourage episodes of binge eating later in the day.
+Not only are restrictive ‘fad’ diets often unhealthy for your body but being extremely ‘strict’ with your eating or skipping meals may encourage episodes of binge eating later in the day.

-2008 study of 496 teen girls found that using fasting methods to lose weight led to a higher risk of binge eating overall.
 Plus, if you’re predisposed to binge eating as a coping method for stress and negative feelings, failing to hit your goal weight can also trigger an episode of emotional eating.

 2. Try mindfulness meditation